 The history of Namaqualand and its people is something we hold close to our hearts.
 This beautiful land has such a rich history that anyone can benefit from.
 By understanding the past, we can only do better in the future.
-And learning about a different culture can bring about a deeper appreciation and understanding for something different from our ‘normal’.
+And learning about a different culture brings about a deeper appreciation and understanding for something different from our ‘normal’.

 A little bit about the history of Namaqualand…

-Namaqualand forms part of both Namibia and South Africa, it extends along the west coast over 1 000 kilometres and covers a total area of 440 000 square kilometres.
+Namaqualand forms part of both Namibia and South Africa.
+It extends along the west coast over 1 000 kilometres and covers a total area of 440 000 square kilometres.
 It is divided by the lower course of the Orange River into two portions – Little Namaqualand to the south and Great Namaqualand to the north.

 Little Namaqualand is within the Namakwa District Municipality and forms part of Northern Cape Province, South Africa.
 It is geographically the largest district in the country.
 The semi-desert Succulent Karoo region experiences hot summers, sparse rainfall and cold winters.

 Great Namaqualand is in the ǁKaras Region of Namibia.
 Great Namaqualand is sparsely populated by the Namaqua, a Khoikhoi people who initially inhabited the Namaqualand region.